Home Water Softening

 - If you get your water from a community water system, check to see if your community already softens the water.
 Soft water provided by a utility does not need additional softening and may cause corrosion issues for your home.

 - Make sure the softener is set to the hardness of your water supply.
 If the hardness is set too high, the softener will cost more to operate and waste water, costing you extra money.

 - If your home has new copper plumbing, do not run the water softener for at least the first few weeks you use water at your house.
 This will help the plumbing form a protective mineral layer to reduce the risk of consuming excess copper.
 Learn more about Copper in Drinking Water.

-- Ensure that the softener is filled with sodium or potassium chloride following the manufacturer’s recommendations.
+- Make sure that the softener is filled with sodium or potassium chloride following the manufacturer’s recommendations.

 - Soften only what you need to.
 People often choose to soften showers, sinks, and laundry hookups.
 Toilets, hose bibs, basement sinks, and other cold water taps typically do not need to be connected to a softener.
 In many cases, people choose to soften only the hot water.

 - Depending on your water quality, some softeners may be able to fully or partially remove copper, iron, manganese, and radium, in addition to calcium and magnesium.
 Note that copper can reenter the water after if leaves the softener and passes through your home’s pipes and plumbing.
 These softeners may have special filter media and may cost more than typical softeners.
 Before using a softener for this purpose, follow the recommendations listed at Home Water Treatment.

 Check your manufacturer’s instructions for dealing with these issues:

 - Clogging: If your water supply is cloudy, it may clog the resin in the softener with mud and clay.
 Backwashing will typically solve this problem.
 Adding a sediment filter before the softener could also help.